aleen42/PersonalWiki/summary/docker/en.md

 ##### Step2: Build an image from your Dockerfile

-- Now, build your new image by typing the `docker build -t docker-whale .` command in your terminal (don’t forget the . period).
+- Now, build your new image by typing the `docker build -t docker-whale .` command in your terminal (don't forget the . period).
 (This proccess will take several seconds to run and reports its outcomd)

 	```
 Sending build context to Docker daemon 158.8 MB